CrypticSignal/video-quality-metrics/README.md

                         Calculate SSIM in addition to VMAF.
   -psnr, --calculate-psnr
                         Calculate PSNR in addition to VMAF.
-  -dqm, --disable-quality-metrics
-                        Disable calculation of PSNR, SSIM and VMAF; only show encoding time and filesize (improves completion time).
   -ntm, --no-transcoding-mode
                         Use this mode if you've already transcoded a video and would like its VMAF and (optionally) the SSIM and PSNR to be calculated.
                         Example: -ntm -tvp transcoded.mp4 -ovp original.mp4 -ssim -psnr